I Wanna Dance with Somebody (Who Loves Me): As a gay anthem

-A Pride mural featuring Houston and her look from the "I Wanna Dance with Somebody" music video among other LGBTQ icons is shown in Puerto Vallarta.
+A Pride mural featuring Houston and her look from the "I Wanna Dance with Somebody (Who Loves Me)" music video among other LGBTQ icons is shown in Puerto Vallarta.

 Since its release in 1987, the song has been cited as a gay anthem by several media outlets and gay organizations.

 In their 2018 article on Houston's iconic status in the LGBTQ community, Billboard wrote how the song was "a queer anthem that has spanned decades".

-In 2019, LA Weekly ranked the song as the ninth best LGBTQ anthem of the 1980s and 1990s, tied with another Houston gay anthem, "It's Not Right but It's Okay", writing that the song "really struck a cord with the LGBTQ community during the peak of the AIDS epidemic, when many felt isolated and alone.
+In 2019, LA Weekly ranked the song as the ninth best LGBTQ anthem of the 1980s and 1990s, tied with another Houston gay anthem, "It's Not Right but It's Okay", writing that the song "really struck a cord [sic] with the LGBTQ community during the peak of the AIDS epidemic, when many felt isolated and alone.
 Also, the gender neutrality of the song made that somebody relatable to everybody, no matter who you wanted to dance with."

 In 2021, BuzzFeed included the song as one of 69 songs that were "certified gay anthems".
 A year later, the same publication named the song among 75 songs that could be considered the "gay national anthem".
+The American Institute of Bisexuality stated the song "stands as a subtle bi anthem — a euphoric yet yearning ode to being seen by someone you love.
+Its legacy cements it as a radiant milestone for bi representation in pop music."

+The song has been covered by several openly gay artists such as Aiden James, Matt Alber, Scott Matthew, Claybourne Elder and Ty Herndon.